Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Skin cancers may have many different appearances.
 They can be small, shiny, or waxy, scaly and rough, firm and red, crusty or bleeding, non-healing or have other features.
 Itching, tenderness, scaling, bleeding, crusting, or sores can signal potentially cancerous changes in any mole.

-There are a number of factors to look for, which can serve as a general guide.
+There are a number of factors to look for that are common for melanoma, which can serve as a general guide.
 They fall under the skin cancer ABCDE rule:

 Asymmetry (A).Skin cancers often grow in an irregular, uneven (asymmetric) way.
 That means one half of the abnormal skin area is different than the other half.